 Questions to ask a client that has been “ruled” by the EGO:

 - What would happen if you remained in this space of uncertainty to explore the unknown

-- What would it take for you to stay open to all possibilities or outcomes, even in light of the fact that you may not know the outcome yet?
+- What would it take for you to stay open to all possibilities or outcomes, even because you may not know the outcome yet?

-- What kind of opportunities may present itself to you if you consider that you may not know the outcome quite yet?
+- What kind of opportunities may present themselves to you if you consider that you may not know the outcome quite yet?

 - What if you considered that the only outcome to be attached to is the best possible outcome … one that may still be unknown?

-If we allow our egos to rule our decisions and our transitions than we are moving through life with a very shielded, guarded view.
+If we allow our egos to rule our decisions and our transitions then we are moving through life with a very shielded, guarded view.
 A view that “seems” to serve our immediate needs but really offers us to remain where we are, feeling “safe” in the known.
-However, we can choose to take on the challenge of engaging our intellect, in self-exploration and in viewing our options outside ourselves.
+However, we can choose to take on the challenge of engaging our intellect, in self-exploration, and in viewing our options outside ourselves.
 Choosing self-discovery allows for life’s transitions to unfold a reality that we were previously unaware of.
-The person embracing the intellect vs the ego is one that may show up as less stressed, more engaged and more open to limitless possibilities.
-The discomfort of exiting the “known” ego is the exact space where the intellect and growth reside.
+The person embracing the intellect vs the ego may show up as less stressed, more engaged, and more open to limitless possibilities.
+The discomfort of exiting the “known” ego is the exact space where intellect and growth reside.

 Intellect is the grown-up that ego doesn’t want you to get to.
 Bust through the ego-closed door to limitless potential.